dhargitai/lattixiq/docs/prd.md

 ## 1. **Introduction & Executive Summary**

-The "Growth Roadmap" is a mobile-accessible web application designed to solve the critical "knowing-doing gap" in personal development.
+The "LattixIQ" is a mobile-accessible web application designed to solve the critical "knowing-doing gap" in personal development.
 The app provides users with a structured, action-oriented system to internalize powerful mental models and overcome cognitive biases.
 By creating personalized learning journeys tied to real-world goals, the app transforms passive knowledge into applied wisdom, serving as a comprehensive "Rationality Toolkit" for mastering one's own thinking.

 ## 2. **Product Goal & Vision**